tamer017/gml_project/README.md

 ---

 ## Introduction
 This project focuses on **3D point cloud classification** using **Graph Neural Networks (GNNs)**.
 Point clouds, which represent 3D objects as sets of points, are challenging to process due to their irregular and unordered structure.
-To address this, we use graph-based methods like **EdgeConv** and **Graph Transformers** to capture both local and global relationships between points.
+To address this, we use graph-based methods like **EdgeConv** and **TransformerConvs** to capture both local and global relationships between points.

 Our approach leverages the **ModelNet40 dataset**, a benchmark for 3D shape recognition, and achieves competitive results.
 We also explore fine-tuning on the **ShapeNetPart dataset** to evaluate generalization.
 Implemented with **PyTorch** and **PyTorch Geometric**, the project provides a modular framework for experimenting with GNN architectures and datasets.